lgaleoti/ShortenerURL/README.md

 3. Modules:

-- ShortenerURL:Module responsible for implementing the URL shortening service.
+- ShortenerURL: Module responsible for implementing the URL shortening service.
 The com.shortener.url.service.ServiceFactory class is responsible for providing the interface between business services and persistence services.
 Currently the available persistence service is "in memory persistence" but new persistencies can be easily added since the classes have low coupling to each other.
 The entry point for webservice implementation is: com.shortener.url.ShortenerURL